Howa Type 89: Later improvements

 In 2004, JSDF elements that had the possibility of seeing combat were issued an optic (an unmagnified red dot sight) with their Type 89 along with a mounting bracket in order to decrease target acquisition time.
 However, since the use of the sight is still in its provisional stage, individual JSDF members are expected to purchase their own commercially available model for use in a possible combat theater.

-Among the commonly used optics include the MD-33 manufactured by Tasco Optics Japan under license.
+Commonly used optics, which are most observed in use by JSDF personnel during training exercises, are the MD-33, manufactured by Sightron Japan (formerly Tasco Optics Japan), the EOTech 551, and the Aimpoint CompM2/ML2 (which are both privately purchased by individual troops).

-During the initial deployment in Iraq, JSDF elements that had the possibility of seeing combat (for example the Western Army Infantry Regiment) were issued a removable foregrip and a 25 mm Weaver rail was installed under the front handguards of their Type 89s to accommodate it.
+During the initial deployment in Iraq, JSDF elements that had the possibility of seeing combat (for example the Western Army Infantry Regiment) were issued a removable foregrip and a 25mm Weaver rail was installed under the front handguards of their Type 89s to accommodate it.
 Shortly afterwards, the restriction was lifted and all units began to receive foregrips despite common complaints about damage to the handguards that were caused by the mount.
 However, the JGSDF prohibited the attachment of foregrips due to concerns of damage.

 A three-point sling was issued to JSDF elements that had the possibility of seeing combat due to the positive testimonials of various international military and police forces.
 The issued three-point sling is in black color (unlike the olive-drab for standard sling), with a buckle similar to the one for the ALICE LC-2 belt.
 Individual JSDF members were also allowed to purchase their own commercially available models for their own use if they wished.